Eastern San Luis Potosi state is a treasure chest of hidden jewels. None are brighter or more mysterious than Xilitla

 The sculptures are concrete with inlaid stones or glass where appropriate.
-The sculptures depict Sir James' vivid imagination in surrealistic terms.
-There are stairways to heaven, or at least that don't go anywhere on earth, houses without walls or ceilings and remarkable Fleur de lis.
-The sculptures were originally painted and the paint is more often than not still there.
+The sculptures depict Edward James' vivid imagination in surrealistic terms.
+There are stairways to heaven, or at least that don't go anywhere on

-Edward James was an Englishman, perhaps a love-child of English nobility.
+was an Englishman, perhaps a love-child of English nobility.
 He was incredibly wealthy and was able to indulge his interests, which included arts and artists.
-He bankrolled various surrealists (getting valuable paintings at discount prices) and was an artist himself.
-The sculpture garden at Xilitla was his life's work.
-Here, he created a fantasy world with meaning, depending on how you view it.
-He was called, "the most surreal of the surrealists."
+He bankrolled various surrealists (getting valuable

 At the end of the trail is a small waterfall and a pool.
 Yes, you can bathe in the pool.
 But wear your swimsuit or shorts.
 Impropriety is dealt with harshly.

 There are decent guides at the entrance.
 Interview them to make sure their English is understandable.
 There are also stoned hippies selling jewelry and things outside the gates.
 Talking to them is like talking to